seanfkiely/seanfkiely.github.io/_research/research_experience.md

 ### Product Innovation and Promotion of Value-added Products via Marketing Cooperative
 (with Kristin Kiesel and Rachael Goodhue)

-&quot;Product Innovation and Promotion of Value-added Products via Marketing Cooperative&quot; <i>Handbook of Research on Cooperatives and Mutuals</i>.
-2023.
+<i>Handbook of Research on Cooperatives and Mutuals</i>.
 Northampton, MA: Edward Elgar, pp. 457–476.
+(2023).
 <details>
 <summary>Abstract</summary>
 <br>